wd5gnr/Elf-RcForth/readme.md

 Previous code that used word-sized ALLOT will break

+XXX

 Comments and line breaks are not stored

+XXX

 In see/list the extra space after numbers is an artifact of how they are printed.
-This maybe fixed in the future.
+This maybe fixed in the future. (fixed)

+XXXX

 Forth Tutorial:
 ---------------